tromp/tromp.github.io/_posts/2023-11-24-largest-number.md

 in about 1928 as a formal logic system for expressing computation based on function abstraction and application using variable binding and substitution.

-A tiny program in this language represents a number unfathomably larger than not only ack(9,9), but the far larger [Graham's Number](https://en.wikipedia.org/wiki/Graham%27s_number) as well.
+A tiny 63 bit program in this language represents a number unfathomably larger than not only ack(9,9), but the far larger [Graham's Number](https://en.wikipedia.org/wiki/Graham%27s_number) as well.
 It originates in a Code Golf challenge asking for the "Shortest terminating program whose output size exceeds Graham's number",